LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Description:** A numeric scalar indicating facility latitude in decimal degrees.

-**Notes on acquisition:** May need to be estimated from legal land description in Canada.
+**Notes on acquisition:** N/A

 **Notes of caution:** Should range between -90 (South Pole) and 90 (North Pole).
 Will be negative for facilities south of the equator.
-Fewer decimal places can be used to anonymize location.
+Fewer decimal places or offsets can be used to anonymize location.

 #### lon